pagkly/Zed/Investopedia/Investing/Acquisition.md

 -   **Is the price right?** The metrics investors use to value an acquisition candidate vary by industry.
 When acquisitions fail, it's often because the asking price for the target company exceeds these metrics.
 -   **Examine the debt load**.
 A target company with an unusually high level of liabilities should be viewed as a warning of potential problems ahead.
 -   **Undue litigation**.
 Although lawsuits are common in business, a good acquisition candidate is not dealing with a level of litigation that exceeds what is reasonable and normal for its size and industry.
--   **Scrutinize the financials.** A good acquisition target will have clear, well-organized financial statements, which allows the acquirer to exercise due diligence smoothly.
+-   **Scrutinize the financials.** A good acquisition target will have clear, well-organized financial statements, which allows the acquirer to exercise [[How Investors can Perform Due Diligence on a Company|due diligence]] smoothly.
 Complete and transparent financials also help to prevent unwanted surprises after the acquisition is complete.

 ## The 1990s Acquisitions Frenzy